boyanfan/dream-engine/docs/Application.md

 # Application
-The [Application](Application.md) class serves as the core entry point for any game or interactive program built with DreamEngine.
+The core entry point
+for any game or interactive program built with Dream Engine.
 It handles game initialization, creates the main window and renderer, and manages the main loop, including event polling, update logic, rendering, and frame rate control.